Share This

 Price range: $7,000-$12,000

 Mid-range or value hot tubs provide more features and quality hydromassage than an entry level spa, with a greater emphasis on providing a great hot tub experience.
-As such, the price of providing this increases as quality pushes the price up.
+As such, the price of mid-range hot tubs increases as quality pushes the price up.

 Reputable brands like Hydropool®, Jacuzzi® or HotSpring® carry hot tubs in this price range in a lower-cost collections.
 They often provide access to a brand’s technology and engineering.